vi/websocat/doc.md

                                                 cause connection close due to usage of zero-len message as EOF flag inside Websocat.
-    -t, --text                                  Send message to WebSockets as text messages
+    -t, --text                                  Send message to WebSockets as text messages --base64                                Encode incoming binary WebSocket messages in one-line Base64 If `--binary-prefix` (see `--help=full`) is set, outgoing WebSocket messages that start with the prefix are decoded from base64 prior to sending.
+        --base64-text                           [A] Encode incoming text WebSocket messages in one-line Base64.
+I don't know whether it can be ever useful, but it's for symmetry with `--base64`.

 OPTIONS:
         --socks5 <auto_socks5>
             Use specified address:port as a SOCKS5 proxy.
 Note that proxy authentication is not supported yet.
 Example:
             --socks5 127.0.0.1:9050
+        --autoreconnect-delay-millis <autoreconnect_delay_millis>
+            [A] Delay before reconnect attempt for `autoreconnect:` overlay. [default: 20]

         --queue-len <broadcast_queue_len>
             [A] Number of pending queued messages for broadcast reuser [default: 16]